-Leymis Bolaños Wilmott has been Artistic Director for Sarasota Contemporary Dance since its inception in 2006.
-Recently featured on The Scene’s Magazine Arts & Cultural Issue Ladies of the Arts, she has been recipient of numerous artistic achievement and leadership awards throughout her career.
-Wilmott received the esteemed Dance Magazine award for Southeast Best Choreographer and was listed in Sarasota Magazine as one of the Top 28 Most Powerful People in the Arts.
-In 2014, Wilmott was selected to travel to Ramallah to teach physically-integrated choreography and perform alongside colleague, Dwayne Scheuneman, Artistic Director of REVolutions Dance.
-In the following year she was invited to share physically-integrated dance and choreography in Argentina with Stephanie Bastos, who dances with the aid of a prosthetic leg.
-Locally, she is committed to sharing her love of the art form through her work with the Asolo Repertory Theatre, Westcoast Black Theater Troupe, Kaleidoscope, St. Petersburg College, Booker High School VPA, and many area schools.
-Wilmott’s choreographic influences reside mostly in her collaborations.
-Her dance works as many as 80 are highly collaborative with artists of various disciplines including Stephen Miles of New Music New College, The Salvador Dalí Museum, composer Edward Cosla, percussionist Scott Blum, and renowned composer and multi-talented musician, Francis Schwartz.
-In addition to the work she does locally, her work has been performed nationally at the John F. Kennedy Center, Ailey Citigroup Theater in NYC, Colony Theater and Jackie Gleason in Miami, as well as numerous other theaters and festivals throughout the country.
+Leymis Bolaños Wilmott is the Founder and Artistic Director of Sarasota Contemporary Dance.
+Recently featured in Sarasota Scene Magazine’s Arts & Cultural Issue: Ladies of the Arts, Leymis has been the recipient of numerous artistic achievement and leadership awards throughout her career.
+She received the esteemed Dance Magazine award for Southeast Best Choreographer and was listed in Sarasota Magazine as one of the Top 28 Most Powerful People in the Arts.
+Her 80+ dance works have included collaborations with artists and organizations of various disciplines: Sarasota Orchestra, Choral Artists of Sarasota, Westcoast Black Theater Troupe, Asolo Rep, Salvador Dalí Museum, Kaleidoscope, John and Mable Ringling Museum, Art Center of Sarasota, Stephen Miles of New Music New College, composer Eduard Cosla, percussionist Scott Blum, Mark Dancigers of NOW Ensemble, and the multi-talented Francis Schwartz.
+Her works have been performed nationally at the John F. Kennedy Center, Ailey Citigroup Theater in NYC, Colony Theater and Jackie Gleason Theatre in Miami, and internationally in Ramallah, Argentina, and Spain.